 What is Integrated Marketing Communication (IMC)?

-Integrated Marketing Communication, or IMC, is a holistic approach to marketing that considers all aspects of a company’s communication with its customers.
+Integrated Marketing Communication, or IMC, is a holistic marketing approach that considers all aspects of a company’s customer communication.
 This includes advertising, public relations, direct marketing, and sales promotion.

-IMC seeks to create a consistent and cohesive message across all channels to JD Integrated Marketing to demonstrate the company’s commitment to its customers.
+IMC seeks to create a consistent and cohesive message across all channels to JD Integrated Marketing to demonstrate its commitment to its customers.
 Integrated marketing communications can be an effective way to build brand awareness and customer loyalty.

 It can also help to create more efficient and cost-effective marketing campaigns.